FerozAhmed110/FerozAhmed110/README.md

 </div>

 <h3 align="center">
-A passionate DevOps Engineer from Pakistan.
+A passionate DevOps&AiOps Engineer from Pakistan.
 Currently working at
 <a href="https://thenextdevs.com/" target="_blank">TheNextDevs</a>
 </h3>